-Patients must not donate blood during treatment with REVLIMID and for 1 month following discontinuation of the drug because the blood might be given to a pregnant female patient whose fetus must not be exposed to REVLIMID.
+Patients must not donate blood during treatment with REVLIMID and for 4 weeks following discontinuation of the drug because the blood might be given to a pregnant female patient whose fetus must not be exposed to REVLIMID.

-5.2 REVLIMID REMSTM Program
+5.2 REVLIMID REMS Program

-Because of the embryo-fetal risk [see Warnings and Precautions (5.1)], REVLIMID is available only through a restricted program under a Risk Evaluation and Mitigation Strategy (REMS), the REVLIMID REMS[TM] program (formerly known as the "RevAssist[®]" program).
+Because of the embryo-fetal risk [see Warnings and Precautions (5.1)], REVLIMID is available only through a restricted program under a Risk Evaluation and Mitigation Strategy (REMS), the REVLIMID REMS program.

-Required components of the REVLIMID REMSTM program include the following:
+Required components of the REVLIMID REMS program include the following:

-- Prescribers must be certified with the REVLIMID REMS[TM] program by enrolling and complying with the REMS requirements. - Patients must sign a Patient-Physician agreement form and comply with the REMS requirements.
-In particular, female patients of reproductive potential who are not pregnant must comply with the pregnancy testing and contraception requirements [see Use in Specific Populations (8.6)] and males must comply with contraception requirements [see Use in Specific Populations (8.6)]. - Pharmacies must be certified with the REVLIMID REMS[TM] program, must only dispense to patients who are authorized to receive REVLIMID and comply with REMS requirements.
+- Prescribers must be certified with the REVLIMID REMS program by enrolling and complying with the REMS requirements. - Patients must sign a Patient-Physician agreement form and comply with the REMS requirements.
+In particular, female patients of reproductive potential who are not pregnant must comply with the pregnancy testing and contraception requirements [see Use in Specific Populations (8.3)] and males must comply with contraception requirements [see Use in Specific Populations (8.3)]. - Pharmacies must be certified with the REVLIMID REMS program, must only dispense to patients who are authorized to receive REVLIMID and comply with REMS requirements.

-Further information about the REVLIMID REMS[TM] program is available at www.celgeneriskmanagement.com or by telephone at 1-888-423-5436.
+Further information about the REVLIMID REMS program is available at www.celgeneriskmanagement.com or by telephone at 1-888-423-5436.